kermitt2/grobid/doc/Coordinates-in-PDF.md

 ### Limitations

-As of April 2017, GROBID version 0.4.2, coordinate areas can be obtained for the following document substructures:
+As of April 2017, GROBID version 0.4.2 and higher, coordinate areas can be obtained for the following document substructures:

 * ```persName``` for a complete author name,
 * ```figure``` for figure AND table,